jaylinski/flockscreen/readme.md

 * Takes a picture (and saves it in your "Pictures" folder) if someone triggers the lock

+### Lock triggers

+* Mouse movements
+* Keyboard inputs<sup>[1]</sup>

+[1] Only works if you allow the app to control your computer.
+You will be asked about this permission when you first start the app.
+You can manually set it in "System preferences > Security > Privacy > Accessiblity".

 ## Download

 There is currently no download.

-You have to build this app on your own with Xcode
+You have to build this app on your own with Xcode.

 ## How to use

-* Start the App (you have to build it on your own)
+* Start the App (you have to build it on your own, allow the app to control your computer)
 * Click on "flockscreen" in the status bar
 * Click on "Activate", the fake lock will be active after one second
 * Get away from your computer and wait for mischievous colleagues trying to tamper with your system